grantcarthew/node-scalable-blob-store/README.md

 \blobs\846a291f-9864-40bb-aefe-f29bdc73a761\..\8b86b6fe-6166-424c-aed9-8faf1e62689e
 ```

-`scalable-blob-store` supports configuration options to give you control over the type of ids used, depth of the directory structure, and the width of the directories.
+`scalable-blob-store` supports configuration options to give you control over the directory and file ids used, depth of the directory structure, and the width of the directories.
 The default options give 3 directories deep containing 1000 items giving a total storage of one billion files within the directory structure.

 Other operational points of interest: